front cover of Deep Nature

 Dune Country

-A Hiker'S Guide To The Indiana Dunes
+A Hiker's Guide to the Indiana Dunes

-Glenda Daniel
+Glenda L. Daniel

 Ohio University Press, 1984

 One of our nation’s newest parks stretches along Lake Michigan across 14 miles of windswept beach between Gary and Michigan City in Northern Indiana.
 Dune Country explains for the first time in terms everyone can understand why the plant and animal succession and the rich variety of natural habitats there are so unique.
 Now Daniel has added a section on the geology of the area so that hikers will be able to identify formations that can be seen on a field trip.
+In this revised edition, Daniel also includes guides to the 15 miles of new trails added to the National Lake Shore, which cover a variety of terrains—the dunes along the lake and inland along rivers, old dunes and marshlands.
+This new edition now has more than 75 drawings as well as maps and guides to over 45 miles of hiking trails in both the National Lake Shore and Indiana Dunes State Park.

 [more]